inmanta/web-console/docs/notes.md

 TypeScript by itself can detect unused code.
 But once you export it, TypeScript no longer cares about it.
 The tool `ts-prune` looks for unused exports.
 Some of these exports can be removed.
 Some can not be removed.
-For example the exports done in storybook files and not used anywhere.
-But Storybook does pick them up.

 You can list the unused exports by running: